 When you’re burning fat, your body undergoes two processes known as lipolysis and oxidation.
 In lipolysis, the fat cells release fatty acids (stored energy) into your bloodstream.
 During oxidation, your cells burn those fatty acids.

 Catecholamine are the chemicals responsible for stimulating lipolysis.
 When these chemicals flow through the blood, they attach themselves to receptors on the fat cells.
 Once attached, they release the fatty acids helping you burn stored energy.

 However, not all fat cells are made the same.
 Fat cells contain two types of catecholamine receptors: alpha-receptors and beta-receptors.
 Alpha-receptors hinder lipolysis, while beta-receptors stimulate lipolysis.

 Fat cells with a greater amount of beta-receptors are more easily mobilised, meaning you’ll see a greater amount of fat loss.
 Fat cells in areas such as your stomach, thighs and hips often have a higher amount of alpha-receptors making it stubborn and resistant to mobilisation.

 If you’ve ever tried to lose weight, you’ll know you can’t target belly fat no matter how many crunches you do.
 That’s why several cosmetic procedures have become highly popular amongst men and women to rid stubborn fat.

-Depending on the amount of fat you need to loose, Cosmos clinic offer the following treatments aimed at targeting the abdomen and reducing your waistline:
+Depending on the amount of fat you need to lose, Cosmos clinic offer the following treatments aimed at targeting the abdomen and reducing your waistline:

 - Vaser Liposuction – ideal for gently removing uneven pockets of fat, and providing smooth contours.